• Skip to primary navigation

 Add ⅓ cup of COLD water to the flour and butter mixture.
 If your mixture still seems dry after incorporating the initial ⅓ cup, add 1 extra tablespoon of water at a time until the dough sticks together if you squeeze it with your hands.

-The mixture will still look quite dry and crumbly, but it should stick together when you pinch it with your fingers (kind of like wet sand).
+The mixture may still look quite dry and crumbly, but it should stick together when you pinch it with your fingers (kind of like wet sand).

 Divide the dough in 2 and wrap with plastic wrap.
 Using the plastic wrap, shape the 2 balls of dough into disks.
 Refrigerate the disks for a minimum of 1 hour.